Home - About the Center

 The Hutchinson center offers a wealth of academic opportunities.
 Students can obtain Bachelor’s & Masters degrees from the University of Maine, as well as participate in many cultural and community events held each year at the Hutchinson Center.

-In addition to educational offerings, the Center provides attractive spaces for conferences and meetings, with state of the art audio/video equipment, helpful support staff, and catering kitchen.
+In addition to educational offerings, the Center provides attractive spaces for conferences and meetings, with a host of audio/video equipment, helpful support staff, and catering kitchen.